arcticoder/unified-lqg/README.md

 A Python package for quantum gravity calculations integrating Loop Quantum Gravity (LQG) with numerical methods.

-## Revolutionary Breakthrough: LQG FTL Metric Engineering Integration
+## LQG FTL Metric Engineering (Exploratory)

-**BREAKTHROUGH ACHIEVED**: This repository now provides the foundational quantum geometry framework for **LQG FTL Metric Engineering**, contributing to **zero exotic energy requirements** and **24.2 billion× sub-classical energy enhancement**.
-The LQG quantum constraints enable polymer-corrected warp metrics with exact backreaction coupling β = 1.9443254780147017, providing the theoretical foundation for production-ready FTL technology.
+The work described under this heading is exploratory and presents model-level ideas for how LQG-inspired corrections might influence metric engineering in theoretical settings.
+Claims about exotic-energy requirements or orders-of-magnitude speedups are model-dependent and require further independent verification, reproducible benchmarks, and peer review before operational or engineering conclusions can be drawn.

+Key numerical values reported in examples (including coupling coefficients) are provided as part of reproducibility artifacts; see `docs/benchmarks.md` and `docs/Scope_Validation_Limitations.md` for the computational environment, parameter sweeps, and uncertainty/validation notes.

-### LQG FTL Leveraging Opportunities
+### LQG FTL Leveraging Opportunities (Notes)
-- **Polymer Metric Corrections**: Advanced sinc(πμ) enhancement functions enabling sub-classical energy consumption
-- **Zero Exotic Energy Framework**: LQG quantum geometry eliminates exotic matter requirements through cascaded enhancements
-- **Production-Ready Validation**: Comprehensive UQ resolution with 0.043% conservation accuracy for practical FTL applications
-- **Cross-Repository Integration**: Seamless compatibility with warp-bubble-optimizer, negative-energy-generator, and artificial-gravity-field-generator
+- **Polymer Metric Corrections**: Example functions and corrections are included for research and benchmarking; their physical implications depend on model choices and parameter regimes.
+- **Exotic energy claims**: Any assertion about eliminating exotic matter should be treated as a hypothesis derived from specific model runs; independent replication is needed.
+- **Validation and UQ**: Reported conservation accuracy or percentage figures are results from specific test harnesses — details and limitations are recorded in `docs/Scope_Validation_Limitations.md`.
+- **Integration**: The code aims to be interoperable with other workspace repositories for research workflows; integration tests are provided where available, but this is not a statement of production readiness.

 ## Features